apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Get retention

-It shows retention information of a given namespace.
+It shows the retention information of a given namespace.

 ````mdx-code-block
 <Tabs groupId="api-choice"